samridhl/Final-Project/README.md

 Proposed analysis:
-Planning to make heat-map or volcano plot in r to show expression of the genes.
+Planning to make heat-map and volcano plot in r to show differential gene expression.
 Libraries:
 ggplot,
 GEOquery: to get the dataset in the R,